Epix-Incorporated/Adonis_2.0/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest an idea for a new feature, or a way to improve an existing feature within Adonis.
 title: Feature request
 labels: informatory
 assignees: ''